YingchuLo/Top-10-Interview-Question-Machine-Learning-/README.md

 Logistic regression is a model where the response is a 0-1 (categorical) variable.
 ## 8).
 When will you use Lasso(L1) regularization compared to Ridge(L2)?
+(Reference: Speech and Language Processing, Book by Daniel Jurafsky and James H. Martin)

+### L2 > L1, get easier derivative
+### L1 > L2, get fewer feature

+L2 is easier to optimize because of its simple derivative (the derivative of w^2 is just 2w), while L1 is more complex (the derivative of |w| is non-continuous at zero.)
+But where L2 prefers weight vectors with many small weights, L1 prefers sparse solutions with some larger weights but many more weights set to zero.
+Thus, L1 leads to much sparser weight vectors, that is, far fewer features.

 ## 9).
 List out at least 4 metrics you will use to evaluate model performance and tell the advantage for each of them.
 (F1 score, ROC curve, recall, etc…)
 ### Confusion Matrix